Sesame Street international co-productions: 2000s

 2004 saw the premiere of the Japanese co-production, simply titled Sesami Sutorīto.
 However, it was not as well received as the dubbed version of the original US series that previously aired on NHK, and ended soon after.
 One of the puppets created for the Japan co-production, a yellow bird named Arthur, was later brought into the American version as a generic background puppet.
+2004 also saw the December debut of the Kosovan co-production, titled Rruga Sesam in Albanian and Ulica Sezam in Serbian.
+The Workshop worked in conjunction with UNICEF to produce this show, to aid in the peace process between Albanians and Serbs.
+One of its goals was to demonstrate to Albanian and Serbian children that their counterparts were like them.
+The producers of the co-production chose to present the languages of the region more evenly.
+Instead of showing words on screen, children were challenged to label objects verbally, thus learning that there are different ways to say the same thing.

 In 2005, Sisimpur aired in Bangladesh.
 This co-production's goal was to improve school achievement and decrease drop-out rates for children before the third grade.
 This difficult co-production, which was beset by political difficulties and severe flooding that delayed production, was depicted in the 2006 documentary The World According to Sesame Street.
-Also in 2005, the producers of the Kosovo co-production (Rruga Sesam/Ulica Sezam) chose to present the languages of the region more evenly.
-Instead of showing words on screen, children were challenged to label objects verbally, thus learning that there are different ways to say the same thing.
-The Workshop worked in conjunction with UNICEF to produce this show, to aid in the peace process between Albanians and Serbs.
-One of its goals was to demonstrate to Albanian and Serbian children that their counterparts were like them.
 Galli Galli Sim Sim (Devanagari: गली गली सिम सिम) is the Hindi language adaptation of the series which aired in India from 2006 to 2018.

 In 2008, Cambodia produced Sabai Sabai Sesame, a dubbed version of the original U.S. show.
 It aired twice weekly, and emphasized basic literacy, numeracy, and social skills.
 Northern Ireland's production, which was broadcast throughout the UK but was "rooted in everyday life in Northern Ireland", was called Sesame Tree, and was set in and around a whimsical tree.
 The show's curriculum focused on mutual respect and understanding.
 Also in 2008, Jalan Sesama, the Indonesian co-production, premiered; its focus was the country's rich diversity.
 Denmark created Sesamgade in 2009, which contained elements of Play With Me Sesame and locally produced segments with Elmo.